SotirisTouliopoulos/dingo/README.md

 - Reactions in biochemical pathways, can be positive, negative or non correlated.
 - Positive correlation between a set of reactions A and B means that if reaction A is active then reaction B is also active and vice versa.
-- Negative correlation means that if reaction A is active, then reaction B is deactive.
+- Negative correlation means that if reaction A is active, then reaction B is deactive and vice versa.
 - Zero correlation means that reaction A can have any status, regardless of the reaction's B status and vice versa.

 I implemented a `correlated_reactions` function that calculates reactions steady states using dingo's `PolytopeSampler` class and creates a correlation matrix based on pearson correlation coefficient between pairwise set of reactions.
 This function also calculates a copula indicator for a specific set of reactions, to filter false positive correlations.
-However, due to the universal placement of reactants and products in the stoichiometry of reversible reactions, this method classifies some positive correlations as negative and vice versa.

 Example of calling the `correlated_reactions` function to the E.coli core model: